-Asks at what time something happens
+Asks what time something happens

 Encoding Strategies: